Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 STEINKRAFT Zeolite for dogs - support during shedding - a whole handful

-Are there any home remedies that can help our dog during shedding season?
+Are there home remedies that support our dog during shedding?

-Yes, there are various home remedies that can naturally support your dog's shedding process.
-These remedies not only promote a healthy coat but also overall skin health .
+Yes, there are various home remedies that can naturally support your dog's shedding.
+These home remedies not only promote coat health but also general skin health.

-Coconut oil is an excellent home remedy for keeping your dog's coat and skin healthy.
+Coconut oil is an excellent home remedy to keep your dog's coat and skin healthy.
 It contains lauric acid, which has anti-inflammatory and antibacterial properties and can relieve itching.
-You can mix a small amount of coconut oil into their food or apply it directly to their skin and gently massage it in to soothe dry and flaky patches.
+You can mix a small amount of coconut oil into their food or apply it directly to the skin and gently massage it in to soothe dry and flaky areas.

 These oils are rich in omega-3 fatty acids, which are important for healthy skin and a shiny coat.
 You can mix a teaspoon of olive or flaxseed oil into your dog's food daily to support shedding and moisturize the skin.

-Apple cider vinegar can help dogs suffering from dry skin or skin irritations during shedding season.
+Apple cider vinegar can help dogs suffering from dry skin or skin irritations during shedding.
 You can use a diluted mixture of apple cider vinegar (1 part apple cider vinegar, 3 parts water) and spray it on your dog's skin or gently rub it in.
-Apple cider vinegar has antibacterial and antifungal properties that can alleviate skin problems.
+Apple cider vinegar has antibacterial and antifungal properties that can relieve skin problems.

 Brewer's yeast is a popular dietary supplement rich in B vitamins, such as biotin, and also contains zinc.
 These nutrients promote hair growth and contribute to overall coat health.
-You can mix a small amount of brewer's yeast into your pet's food to speed up shedding and reduce hair loss.
+You can mix a small amount of brewer's yeast into the food to accelerate shedding and reduce hair loss.

 5. Egg

-Raw or cooked eggs are a great source of protein, which is needed for building healthy hair.
-You can give your dog a raw or lightly cooked egg once or twice a week to support coat growth.
-Eggs also contain biotin, which is essential for a healthy coat.
+Raw or cooked egg is a great source of protein, which is necessary for healthy hair growth.
+One to two times a week, you can give your dog a raw or lightly cooked egg to support coat growth.
+Egg also contains biotin, which is essential for coat health.

-STEINKRAFT Zeolite for dogs supports the shedding process - the dog gets an oatmeal bath and stands under the shower head.
+STEINKRAFT Zeolite for dogs supports during shedding - dog gets an oatmeal bath and is under the shower head

-If your dog suffers from itching or skin irritation during shedding season, an oatmeal bath can be soothing.
+If your dog suffers from itching or skin irritations during shedding, an oatmeal bath can be soothing.
 Oatmeal has anti-inflammatory and moisturizing properties.
-You can add finely ground oatmeal to the bathwater and bathe your dog to soothe the skin and relieve itching.
+You can add finely ground oatmeal to the bathwater and bathe your dog in it to soothe the skin and relieve itching.

 Application tip for the oatmeal bath:

-An oatmeal bath for dogs is a gentle and natural way to soothe itching and skin irritations, especially during shedding season.
-Here's a simple guide on how to prepare an oatmeal bath for your dog:
+An oatmeal bath for dogs is a gentle and natural method to relieve itching and skin irritations, especially during shedding.
+Here is a simple guide on how to prepare an oatmeal bath for your dog:

 What you need: